What to do after you receive forbearance

 Servicers will reach out to you about 30 days before your forbearance plan is scheduled to end to determine which assistance program is best for you at that time.
 Work with your servicer to determine which option you are eligible for.

 does not require lump sum repayment at the end of the forbearance.
-Homeowners on special COVID-19 Forbearance will be assessed by their servicer first for eligibility for the COVID-19 home retention option no later than at the end of the forbearance period.
+Homeowners on special COVID-19 Forbearance will be assessed by their servicer first for eligibility for FHA’s COVID-19 Standalone Partial Claim home retention option no later than at the end of the forbearance period.

-The COVID-19 home retention option, called the COVID-19 Standalone Partial Claim, places amounts you owe into a junior lien that is repaid when you refinance your mortgage or sell your home or your mortgage otherwise terminates.
-If you do not qualify for the COVID-19 Standalone Partial Claim, FHA offers other tools to help you repay the missed payments over time.
+The COVID-19 home retention option, called the COVID-19 Standalone Partial Claim, places amounts you owe into a junior lien that is repaid only when you refinance your mortgage or sell your home or your mortgage otherwise terminates.
+If you do not qualify for the COVID-19 Standalone Partial Claim, servicers of FHA-insured mortgages offer other solutions to help you repay the missed payments over time if you don’t qualify for the COVID-19 Standalone Partial Claim.

 If you can resume making regular payments your servicer or lender should either offer an affordable repayment plan or term extension to defer any missed payments to the end of the loan.
 If you are unable to resume making regular payments, your servicer or lender should evaluate you for all available loss mitigation options.